Central Registration is located at 21 Everett Drive, Yaphank, NY.

 - To start the online registration process, gather the necessary documentation listed below.
 All documentation must be uploaded to PowerSchool Enrollment.

 - Provide one of the following documents to establish proof of residency: a Town of Brookhaven tax bill, a deed, mortgage statement; if renting, a lease and two utility bills (PSEG and phone/water bill), or the district's Affidavit of Landlord, plus proof of landlord's ownership, i.e., tax bill/deed.
-Click here for Affidavit Landlord form.
+Click this link for the Landlord Affidavit form.